UC Davis

 each of the 12 Districts have District Coordinators, plus a printed

-of the Wildflower program agree to plant wildflowers on a minimum
+Participants of the Wildflower program agree to plant wildflowers

-of three acres of highway right-of-way and establish them for
+on a minimum of three acres of highway right-of-way and establish

-a minimum of two years.
-"Wildflower courtesy signs"
+them for a minimum of two years.
+"Wildflower courtesy

-are placed by Caltrans with the name of the company or group involved
+signs" are placed by Caltrans with the name of the company

-was that the adoptees might develop at no cost to Caltrans successful
+was adoptees might develop at no cost to Caltrans successful "wildflower"

 Unfortunately, none of the California native "Wildflower